MetaDyn/MetaDyn-Dashboard-v1/memory-bank/productContext.md

 # Product Context

 ## Problem
-Developers and administrators need a centralized dashboard to monitor the activity of both users and AI agents within the system.
-Without this, tracking performance, identifying issues, and understanding user engagement is difficult and time-consuming.
+Metaverse builders and developers working across different platforms (like Spatial and Roblox) lack a unified tool to monitor and manage their creations.
+They need a single interface to track player analytics, manage AI agents, and view leaderboards without having to build custom solutions for each platform.

 ## Solution
-The Agent Leader Dashboard provides a real-time, user-friendly interface to visualize key metrics.
+The MetaDyn Dashboard offers a centralized, modular, and scalable solution.
+It provides a single pane of glass for builders to gain insights and manage their immersive experiences, with the ability to add new features as the platform evolves.

-### Key Features
+### Initial Features
-- **Leaderboard:** Ranks users or agents based on performance metrics.
+- **Agent Management:** View and manage AI agents within connected environments.
-- **User Activity Feed:** Shows a live feed of actions taken by users.
+- **Player Analytics:** Track key metrics related to player engagement and behavior.
-- **AI Activity Feed:** Displays a log of activities and decisions made by AI agents.
+- **Leaderboards:** Display rankings for players or agents based on configurable metrics.

 ## User Experience
 The dashboard should be intuitive, responsive, and provide clear, actionable insights at a glance.